CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/challenge-4.md

 ### Step 9: Test Citation Display - IT Department

-- Ask: **"How do I reset my password?"**
+- Ask: **"What are the IT governance policies?"**

-- Verify the response cites IT_Security_Policy.pdf or IT_Support_Guide.pdf.
+- Verify the response cites Contoso-Corp-IT-Governance&Compliance-Policy.docx.

-- Ask: **"What software can I request?"**
+- Ask: **"What's the SLA for support?"**

-- Check for citations from IT_Software_Access.pdf.
+- Check for citations from Contos_Corp_SLA.docx.

 - Test if clicking a citation opens or provides a way to access the document.

 ### Step 10: Test Citation Display - Procurement Department

-- Ask: **"What's the purchase approval process?"**
+- Ask: **"What's the procurement process at Contoso?"**

-- Verify citations from Procurement_Purchase_Request.pdf appear.
+- Verify citations from Contoso_Procurement_Data_With_Policies.docx appear.

-- Ask: **"How do I add a new vendor?"**
+- Ask: **"How does contract management work?"**

-- Check for citations from Procurement_Vendor_Management.pdf.
+- Check for citations from Procurement_Contracts_Repository_List.xlsx.

 - Confirm citations are clear and helpful.

 ### Step 11: Test Multi-Source Citations

 - Ask a question that might span multiple documents:
-   - "What do I need to know about business travel and expenses?"
+   - "What do I need to know about Contoso's business operations?"

 - Verify the copilot:
    - Provides a comprehensive answer
-   - Cites MULTIPLE documents (Finance_Expense_Policy.pdf AND Finance_Travel_Reimbursement.pdf)
+   - May cite MULTIPLE documents (Contoso_Corp_Business_Performance_Report.docx, Contoso_Sales_Playbook.docx, etc.)
    - Clearly attributes which information came from which source

 - Test another cross-department question:
    - "I'm a new employee, what policies do I need to read?"

-- Check that it cites documents from HR onboarding and potentially IT security.
+- Check that it cites documents from HR onboarding (Contoso_HR_Onboarding_Checklist.docx) and potentially IT governance.

 ### Step 12: Verify Citation Accessibility